Haven-Rau/Pokemon_Catching_Adventure/README.md

 ### Step 4: Download the Python Project:

-- *This project utilized Pycharm with Puyhon interpreter 3.11 for development, and may be required to play the game*
+- *This project utilized Pycharm with Python interpreter 3.11 for development, and may be required to play the game*

 ### Step 5: Download all python packages listed at the top of the file: